Chingu-cohorts/pmrok/README.md

-# The Chingu Project Management Repository of Knowledge
+## The Chingu Project Management Repository of Knowledge (PMROK) Wiki

-## PMRok Site Features

-### Wiki

-A GitHub wiki has been set up in this repo to act as a file cabinet for the information we wish to retain over time.
+This repo is the centralized location for the [PMROK Wiki](https://github.com/Chingu-cohorts/pmrok/wiki).
+This wiki is intended to act as a file cabinet for the information we wish to retain over time.
 This is intended to be something Chingu PM's can contribute to to promote continuous improvement as well as to share what we've learned with our fellow PM's.